HareIam/weka_ML/README.md

-# Classification under feature selection
+# Classification based on weka

 Classification tasks using different classfiers and feature ranking methods